Camilo Torres Restrepo

-Camilo Torres Restrepo (3 February 1929 – 15 February 1966) was a Colombian Marxist–Leninist, Roman Catholic priest, a proponent of liberation theology, and a member of the National Liberation Army (ELN), a guerrilla organization.
-During his life, he tried to reconcile revolutionary Marxism and Catholicism.
+Camilo Torres Restrepo (3 February 1929 – 15 February 1966) was a Colombian Catholic revolutionary, guerilla, priest, politician, author and a leader of the National Liberation Army (ELN).
+A major and highly influential figure of the ELN, during his life he attempted to reconcile revolutionary socialism and Catholicism, an ideology which became known as Camilism and would significantly influence the later Liberation Theology movement, as well as being adopted by the Montoneros.
 His social activism and willingness to work with Marxists troubled some.